 Adolescence is generally understood as the transitional phase of development between childhood and adulthood, often considered to begin at puberty.
 This article uses the term ‘adolescent’ to refer to persons between the ages of 14 to 18.
 Sexuality is an important and normative development during adolescence, as recognized by the Committee on the Rights of the Child (CRC Committee) which calls on States to “balance protection and evolving capacities” when determining the minimum legal age for sexual consent (5).
 The CRC Committee states that “States should avoid criminalizing adolescents of similar ages for factually consensual and nonexploitative sexual activity.”
 (5: para 40).
 It is important to respect and positively affirm the sexual awareness of adolescents and their capacity to engage in sexual activity (6).
 The need to protect adolescents from predatory adults must be balanced with the need to recognize and validate their sexual desires (6: 8).
 It is also now widely accepted that assessing healthcare needs for adolescents requires an understanding of the constantly developing levels of autonomy and capacities to consent (7, 8).
 Hence, States must follow the “best interests” approach.
 This approach holds that it is a substantive right for adolescents to have their best interests as the primary consideration in decision-making, with appropriate weight given to their views on all matters that concern them, including sexuality (5, 9).

+Criminalizing the right of adolescents to engage in consensual sexual activity has negative repercussions for adolescent sexual and reproductive health, as well as undermines their right to bodily autonomy, privacy and choice.
+With little respect for their choice to engage in sexual conduct, adult-centric policies on adolescent sexual activity denies its very existence, at best, and criminalizes it at worst (6).
+This prevents resources and information on sexual health from reaching adolescents engaging in sexual conduct.
+Therefore, policies are needed instead, to inform and educate adolescents on how to make safe and healthy sexual decisions.
+The CRC Committee noted the need for comprehensive adolescent sexual education, in order for adolescents to explore their emerging sexualities while being both safe and informed (5).
+The WHO similarly called for adolescent sex education, as well as contraception counselling and provision.
+Due to their limited social capital, adolescents have been a historically and legally muted group.
+Adult framing of adolescents and children disavow their right to sexual agency, sexual actions, or even to express sexual desire (10).
+Such failure to respect the adolescent sexual self can contribute to disempowerment of such persons (11).
+State laws exist in a frame devoid of the realities of wide-spread adolescent sexuality, criminalizing persons in the victimless crime of consensual adolescent sex.
+Convictions of adolescents for consensual sex can have wide spread consequences for the adolescent’s life, even, at times, labelling them as a sex offender.
+It is necessary to take a more balanced, human-rights based approach to consensual sex between adolescents, in order to both avoid criminalizing adolescents as well as to foster the dissemination of much-needed information and resources on adolescent sexual and reproductive health practices.
+Such an approach should be in keeping with the child rights principles, as articulated by the UNCRC.